tdiprima/threejs-playground/Code/scalebar/zoomable-image-scalebar.md

 ### 7. Polish and Debug:
 Finally, make sure to test different parts of your app, handle any errors that might occur, and polish the user interface to make it as user-friendly as possible.

+## Reverse 🔄

 <span style="color:#0000dd;">In this code, the bar shrinks as we zoom in, to reflect the scale of 100 units.
 Now, what if I wanted the bar to stay the same size, but the number of units to change?</span>

-You're welcome!
-I'm glad you found the previous explanation helpful.
 If you want the scale bar to stay the same size on the screen while the number of units it represents changes as you zoom in and out, you can do that with a bit of modification to the code.

 ### Update the Scale Bar Function: